LondonAppDev/dual-boot-bluetooth-pair/README.md

  9. From a terminal with `sudo`, navigate to `/var/lib/bluetooth/<ADAPTOR_MAC_ADDRESS>/` and use `ls` to get the mac addresses similar to the bluetooth device you are trying to pair, and re-name the directory to the new mac displayed in the output from step 8.
  10. Open `/var/lib/bluetooth/<ADAPTOR_MAC>/<DEVICE_MAC>/info` and modify the values as per output from step 8.
  11. Restart bluetooth with `sudo /etc/init.d/bluetooth restart`.

+# Developer Notes

+Contributions to this project are welcome!
+Feel free to fork and submit pull requests with any improvements.